younggleezy/fxop-md/readme.md

 ## Warning

 This project is **NOT open source** and is **NOT for sale**.
-Any unauthorized distribution, copying, or use of this project’s code, assets, or any related content is strictly prohibited.
+Any unauthorized distribution, copying, or use of this project’s code, assets, or any related content is strictly prohibited I keep my oath I do not have access and I will not steal your personal infomation.

 If you come across any unauthorized or cheap copy of this project, please report it immediately to **xstrofx010@gmail.com**.

 All rights are reserved, and we take any violation seriously, including pursuing legal action to protect our work.

+Use this bot at your own risk, WhatsApp will ban you if you use it for spamming.

 Thank you for choosing fx-md